-Dr. Meryl Gray Hunter and Dr David L. Friedman are proud of the strong, trusting relationships they have built with our patients and our community for over 40+ years we've been in practice.
+Dr. Meryl Gray Hunter and Dr. David L. Friedman are proud of the strong, trusting relationships we have built with our patients and our community for over 40+ years we've been in practice.
 We have succeeded by making our patients’ health our number one priority.
 When we examine your eyes, we look at the whole person to ensure you get the best, most appropriate treatment available.

 Gateway Vision is a full service eye and vision care provider and will take both eye emergencies as well as scheduled appointments.
 Patients throughout the Westford area come to Gateway Vision because they know they will receive the personal attention and professional care that is our foundation.
 Our team is dedicated to keeping our patients comfortable and well-informed at all times.
 At Gateway Vision, we will explain every exam and procedure and answer all of our patient's questions.
 Additionally, we will work with vision insurance providers to ensure good eye health and vision care for all of our patients.

 The Gateway Vision team strive to provide the finest in optometry services.
 We invite you to browse our website to learn more about our optometry services, and invite you to join our patient family by scheduling an eye exam appointment at our Westford office.

 At Gateway Vision, we are dedicated to providing high-quality optometry services in a comfortable environment.
 Call us at 978-692-2521 or schedule an appointment today online.

 Westford Optometrist | Gateway Vision PC | 978-692-2521

 Trunk Show & Sale August 9th 3-6 pm only